Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside deviation over 5 years of iShares MSCI EAFE ETF is 14.4%, which is smaller, thus better compared to the benchmark SPY (14.9%) in the same period.
+• Looking at the downside deviation of 11.6% in the last 5 years of iShares MSCI EAFE ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (12.4%)

 Sharpe: